srivtx/fear-greed-sentiment-v2/documentation/beginner_guide/README.md

 - **[Chapter 3: Python & Programming Basics](chapter_03_python_basics.md)**
   - Essential Python concepts you need to know
   - Libraries we use and why
-  - Setting up your environment
+  - Setting up your environment with `requirements.txt`

 - **[Chapter 4: Understanding APIs & Data Sources](chapter_04_apis_data_sources.md)**
   - What APIs are (like digital post offices)